-In November 2013, Orem voters renewed the CARE tax for an additional 10 years, keeping the CARE tax in effect through March 2024.
+In November 2013 and 2023, Orem voters renewed the CARE tax for an additional 10 years, keeping the CARE tax in effect through March 2034.

 Both nonprofit and government entities (including the City of Orem) may receive CARE funds.
 The City Council reviews CARE grant applications and decides how CARE funds are allocated.

 There are three types of CARE grants are available: